wmde/wbaas-deploy/k8s/jobs/README.md

 Uses no env variables from your local shell.
 Should be submitted to the correct cluster using `kubectl create -f resetOtherSqlSecretsJob.yaml`.

-This resets the none root sql passwords to what is currently defined in `sql-secrets-init-passwords` and `sql-secrets-passwords`.
+This resets the non-root sql passwords to what is currently defined in `sql-secrets-init-passwords` and `sql-secrets-passwords`.
 This is done by logging in using the root sql password.